YakDriver/terraform-cred-tests/tests/credproc_s3_backend/README.md

-# credproc without assume
+# credproc with s3 backend
-This is the most basic _credential process_ test.
-In this test, no roles are assumed, the default profile is used, no S3 backends, just the most basic credential process test.
+This test covers using a _credential process_ with an S3 backend.
+At one point, this test did not work but now does.

+This test is a bit trickier than the others because variables cannot be used to provide S3 backend configuration. **This test has no `main.tf`.** To maintain the same ease of running the test as the other tests, the Makefile uses sed to replace placeholders in a file called `main.pre-tf` which then becomes `main.tf`.

 The credential process tests:
 1. [credproc](../credproc)